mitchyboy3/Hosting-demo-postgres/README.md

   We will cover nginx at the end of this setup if you want to go the later route.

+## Turn off React's default Web Service Worker

+  Create React App's built in web service worker creates some problems when you try to server you API and your local files at the same time.
+If you haven't already, remove the default web service worker from your
+  From your src/index.js file.
+Delete or comment out the line that says `registerServiceWorker();`

 ### Register for Digital Ocean

   If you've not already created a Digital Ocean Account, you can sign up through [this](https://m.do.co/c/8ea79fee4894) link to get $10 free.